Harshal662/testing.md/README.md

                 }

                 if (refCol == -1 || currencyCol == -1 || resultCol == -1) {
-                    throw new IllegalArgumentException("Required columns not found in reference Excel.");
+                    throw new IllegalArgumentException("Required columns not found in the second Excel.");
                 }

-                // Iterate over rows and count RESULT occurrences for each combination for (int i = 1; i <= sheet.getLastRowNum(); i++) {
+                // Count RESULT occurrences for each combination for (int i = 1; i <= sheet.getLastRowNum(); i++) {
                     Row row = sheet.getRow(i);
                     if (row == null) continue;